STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 - Any suspicion that a child has been abused by a member will be reported to a person in charge who will take such steps as he or she considers necessary to ensure the safety of the child in question and any other child who may be at risk

-- The designated person will refer the allegation to the social services department who may involve the police
+- The designated person will refer the allegation to the LADO who involve the police

 - The parents or carers of the child will be contacted as soon as possible following advice from the social services department

-- The person in charge should also notify both STA’s Chief Executive Officer and LCPO
+- The person in charge should notify the STA’s DSO

 - Every effort should be made to ensure that confidentiality is maintained for all concerned